micmejia/bible-dump/NKJV/John/John 12.md

 But one of His disciples, Judas Iscariot, Simon's _son,_ who would betray Him, said,

 ###### 5
-"Why was this fragrant oil not sold for [^b]three hundred denarii and given to the poor?"
+"Why was this fragrant oil not sold for three hundred denarii and given to the poor?"

 ###### 6
 This he said, not that he cared for the poor, but because he was a thief, and had the money box; and he used to take what was put in it.

 ###### 7
-But Jesus said, "Let her alone; [^c]she has kept this for the day of My burial.
+But Jesus said, "Let her alone; she has kept this for the day of My burial.

 ###### 8
 For the poor you have with you always, but Me you do not have always." ## The Plot to Kill Lazarus